Showing posts with label partial shade hikes. Show all posts

 Brown's Creek Snapshot

-Moderate
+Level: Moderate

-4.8 mi. loop
+Trail Length: 4.8 mi.

-2hr 25mins. estimated time
+Estimated time: 2hr 25mins.

-I'm always on the lookout for hikes near Reno that are beautiful, and since my kids were getting more skilled and interested in hitting the trails, I decided to push our limits with a longer hike.
+Since my kids were getting more skilled and interested in hitting the trails, I decided to push our limits with a longer hike.
 Usually, we stick to 2-mile trails, so tackling 4.8 miles felt like a bit of a stretch with a 5, 6, and 1-year-old in tow.
-But if there's one thing I've learned in life, it's that we humans are capable of so much more than we think.
+But if there's one thing I've learned in life, it's that we humans are capable of so much more than we think, and pushing ourselves outside our comfort zones and discovering new places almost always comes with a pretty big payoff.

 Notes

--Dogs, horses, and cyclists are allowed on the trail.
+-Dogs, horses, and cyclists are allowed on the trail

 -Enter the Galena Estates to find the trail entrance parking lot on the left side of Joy Lake Road.

--Bring plenty of water
+-Bring plenty of water, sun protection

 -If hiking with kids, pack lots of snacks.
-I also brought a portable toilet for the kids, along with sunscreen & hand sanitizer.

 -Have your phone handy for emergencies.